cozajeden/async-atomic-django/README.md

 # Asynchronous atomic decorator in Django

-### Those are the tests for the aynchronic atomic decorator in Django.
+### Those are the tests for the asynchronic atomic decorator in Django.
 As the response to stackoverflow question: [How to use transaction with "async" functions in Django?](https://stackoverflow.com/questions/74575922/how-to-use-transaction-with-async-functions-in-django)

 ### The solution is to run the async function in a thread with different database connection.